Andrcraft9/inmsom-elfs/README.md

-Parallel Ocean Model INSMOM, version with explicit leap-frog scheme.
+Parallel Ocean Model INMSOM, version with explicit leap-frog scheme.
 See details in diploma.

 2017.